Universities

 The medical degree programme in Denmark is divided into a 3-year Bachelor's degree and a 3-year Master's degree in medicine.

 Teaching on the Bachelor's degree programme alternates between lectures, practical exercises in small groups and courses with case studies.
-The subject areas of the Bachelor's programme are primarily basic subjects such as cell biology and genetics, as well as anatomy, biochemistry and physiology.
+The subject areas of the Bachelor's programme are mainly basic subjects such as cell biology and genetics, as well as anatomy, biochemistry and physiology.

-During your subsequent Master's degree programme, you will learn the basic medical and surgical training in the first to third semester.
+During your subsequent Master's degree programme, you will learn basic medical and surgical training in the first to third semesters.
 In addition to behavioural and methodological subjects, you will acquire knowledge in various medical fields such as internal medicine, pharmacology and anaesthesiology.
 This knowledge is taught to you in the form of lectures, seminars and practicals.
 In the following semesters, other specialisms such as psychiatry and neurosurgery are added.

 In the last two semesters, you will work on your Master's thesis.
 This concludes your degree programme and you write it either from a specialist, research or international perspective.
 Possible subject areas include obstetrics, paediatrics or emergency medicine.